 The scheduled fieldwork calendar may differ from the SSU calendar.
-Students will most likely be expected to participate in the fieldwork experience when SSU is closed for holiday observances or inclement weather.
+Students will most likely be expected to participate in the fieldwork experience when SSU is closed for holiday observances, spring break or inclement weather.

 If a student is unable to attend fieldwork secondary to a religious observance or holiday, he or she must notify the academic fieldwork coordinator and fieldwork educator(s) in advance (ideally at the start of the fieldwork rotation).
 The student is also responsible for rescheduling the related absences.
 If calamity days occur (e.g., snow days), students should plan to make up the related time.
 This may require extending the dates of the fieldwork rotation.
-In lieu of these possible extensions, students should then not plan to travel over spring break.
+In lieu of these possible extensions, students should then not plan to travel over spring break or for the first couple of weeks following graduation.
 At the discretion of the fieldwork educator, additional duties can be delegated to account for disruptions in fieldwork caused by calamity days.